 Most important is consistency – always post regularly.

 - 74% of companies say content marketing is enhancing the quality of leads

-Research from Curata shows nearly ¾ of businesses believe their content marketing is improving the quality as well as the number of leads.
+Research from Curata shows that nearly three-quarters of businesses believe their content marketing is improving the quality as well as the number of leads.
 And we all know that a bird in the hand is worth two in the bush.